 Experiment with a new social channel.
 If you know you have a younger audience, try Snapchat for a few weeks and see how it goes.
 LinkedIn for professionals and the B2B crowd should go without mentioning, but I’m always surprised at how many companies still aren’t using it regularly, especially for optics.
 Adding backlinks from those high-ranking social channels will also help to lift your SEO.

 Brainstorm for some new and different promotions.
 If you are a retailer, offer your best customers a bonus if they refer a customer to you.
 Put a new package offer together with free shipping.
 Offer delivery if that is feasible.
 Lyft drivers are looking for ways to courier deliveries.

 Pay attention to what is going on with your competitors.
 Are they busy or slow right now?
-Reach out to the ones that you have useful contacts with and see if they are slow as well.
+Reach out to the ones you have useful contacts with and see if they are also slow.
 Many manufacturers are still running on time to keep the supply chain full.

 Co-market with a related group.
 Partner up and have some fun with a joint reach effort.

 Volunteer.
 Spend time with some kids in need or help restock the local food pantry.
 You’ll feel better being productive, even if for someone else’s benefit.

 Refresh your product photos.
 Use the same filter treatment on all of them and repost them.
 Product shots get tired quickly.
 If yours are older, use some of that open time to address this.

 Check your website performance and SEO.
 There may be something that is preventing your site from coming up in the returns.
 Request a site evaluation to get started.
 Search engines look for highly trustworthy sites, have few or no performance issues, and offer trusted, relevant backlinks.
 If I were going to focus on anything on this list, it would be (and is) SEO right now.